Project Management

 Six months later, you look at a stalled task and can't remember why you thought it was important.
 The strategic context is lost.

-The Board of One solution
+How Board of One handles this

-Board of One's project management lets you group related decisions and actions together.
+Group related decisions and actions together.
 See the full history of a strategic initiative, track which actions are complete, and understand how one decision led to another.

 When you make a decision, the resulting actions flow directly into your project.
 When an action stalls, you can trace it back to the decision that created it.
 When circumstances change, you can replan with full context of what you were trying to achieve and why.